Gowtham171996/DataScience_Practise/README.md

 # DataScience_Practise
-The repository explains consists of the python files i code through the learning journey in Data Science field.
+The repository explains consists of the python files i code/copy/implement through the learning journey in Data Science field.